or4/frontend-end-interview/code-writing-principles.md

+# Сode writing principles

+## DRY - Don't Repeat Yourself

+### A basic strategy for reducing complexity to managable units is to divide a system into pieces.

+### The DRY principle states that these small pieces of knowledge may only occur exactly once in your entire system.

+### Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.

+When you find yourself writing code that is similiar or equal to something you've written before, take a moment to think about what you're doing and don't repeat yourself.

+## Principle - Keep it Simple Stupid

+**Try to identify the following parts:**

+* Functionality that has an inappropriate ratio between benefit and efforts.
+* Functionality that is highly dependent on other functionality.
+* Functionality that is likely to grow in complexity.

+## Principle - You "Ain't Gonna Need It

+You do not need to write features that will not be used in the future.

+It's about additional work.
+You think this feature may be useful in the project, but it is not.

-# About SOLID
+## SOLID

 ## Firstly

 It's about OOP.
 SOLID Principles strive to reduce the change of modules to their addition and removal.

 ## SRP: The Single Responsibility Principle